ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 - When sentinel tags are co-deployed with receivers, their information can be added to `TRANSMITTER` and `TRANSMIT_MODEL` columns, on the same line as the receiver deployment.
 - If a sentinel tag is deployed alone then a new line for that station, with as much information as possible, is added.
 - When an instrument is deemed lost, a value of `l` or `lost` should be entered in the "recovered" field; if the instrument is found, this can be updated by changing the recovery field to `f` or `found` and resubmitting the metadata sheet.
-- Every time an instrument is brought to the surface, enter "y" to indicate it was successfully recovered, even if only for downloading and redeployment.
+- Every time an instrument is brought to the surface, enter `y` to indicate it was successfully recovered, even if only for downloading and redeployment.
 A new line for the redeployment is required.

 # Quality Control - Deploy Notebook